ZyLen888/UniExplained/README.md

 ## 👀 See this in action

-💰 Deployment will cost some money, as well as I had a concern about my API being abused (which will be quite expensive), so before I find a platform to deploy for FREE, if you want to see this application in ACTION, please follow the steps below to install it on your local machine.
+💰 Deployment will cost some money, as well as I had a concern about my API being abused (which will be quite expensive), so I have not deployed this publicly.

+**If you want to see this application in ACTION, please follow the steps below to install it on your local machine.**

 1. Clone the repository to your local machine and navigate to the root directory.